In the beautifully preserved Old Town of Corfu

 - The Banknote Museum showcases a collection of Greek coinage from 1822 to the present day.

-- Dionysios Solomos Museum: The national Poet of Greece left Zakynthos and moved to Corfu, important intellectual centre of the Ionian islands in those years.
+- The Museum of Dionysios Solomos: The national Poet of Greece left Zakynthos and moved to Corfu, important intellectual centre of the Ionian islands in those years.
 Solomos lived in a state of self-imposed isolation, and Corfu offered him the ideal environment to work on his studies in poetry.
 Today his house hosts a museum dedicated to his honour.

 These five sites located around the city of Corfu used to be the aristocracy’s favourites: